MohammadAliiiii/prototype-pre-phase-A/README.md

 ---

 **Summary in simple terms:**
-Your PhoneSat is a small Arduino-based satellite prototype that reads environmental data (temp, light, orientation, power), shows it on an LCD, alerts on problems with buzzer and LEDs, and lets you switch screens with a button—just like a real CubeSat monitors itself and communicates status back to operators.
+This PhoneSat is a small Arduino-based satellite prototype that reads environmental data (temp, light, orientation, power), shows it on an LCD, alerts on problems with buzzer and LEDs, and lets you switch screens with a button—just like a real CubeSat monitors itself and communicates status back to operators.